Burlington, Vermont: Health and social services

 Burlington is home to University of Vermont Medical Center, a tertiary referral hospital for Vermont and the North Country of New York, Level I Trauma Center, and teaching hospital.

-In 2008, the U.S. Centers for Disease Control and Prevention reported that Burlington ranks high among U.S. metropolitan areas by having the largest proportion of people – 92 percent – who say they are in good or great health.
-The report went on to rate it best in exercise and lowest in obesity, diabetes, and other measures of ill health.
-In 2009, Children's Health Magazine rated Burlington the best city in the country to raise a family.

 In 2010, the government banned smoking within 25 ft of the city's parks and recreational areas.

 Howard Center, headquartered in Burlington, provides social services to state residents, and runs Vermont's first and the area's only methadone maintenance program, the Chittenden Clinic.

+Signage

+Burlington City Council unanimously voted on August 8, 2011 a resolution to promote the use of French in municipal public services, in restaurant menus and in second language courses in schools.